Saint-Laurent-du-Maroni: History

 When Gaston Monnerville was elected Deputy in 1932, he tried to close the prison complex.
 On 17 June 1938, the prison was repealed, but the final closure did not come until 1946.
 On 9 November 1949, Saint-Laurent-du-Maroni became a regular commune.

+In 2025 France announced a plan to open a new high-security prison there at a cost estimated at €400m, possibly in 2028, following several incidents involving high-security prisons in mainland France.

+In June 2025, an agreement for the transfer of 91 hectares of state-owned land was signed between the French State and the city of Saint-Laurent-du-Maroni.
+The French government transferred more than 250,000 hectares to the French Guiana communities, enabling the creation of public facilities, housing, and a new business park.

 Geography

 Saint-Laurent-du-Maroni is a border town in north-west French Guiana.
 It is located on the Maroni River (in Dutch: Marowijne), opposite the town of Albina in Suriname which can be reached by ferry or pirogue.
 It does not, therefore, have an Atlantic coast; this may have motivated the choice of the town's location, as the penal authorities wanted to prevent the escape of prisoners from the Prison of St-Laurent-du-Maroni by a sea route.

 The ethnic composition of the town is, as everywhere in French Guiana, diverse: Maroons are today the largest ethnic group, followed by Creoles, Amerindians, Haitians, métropolitains and Brazilians.

 Maroons will mostly be found in the neighbourhoods called la Charbonnière (Djukas, Saramakas and Paramaccans), les Vampires and les Sables Blancs.
 Amerindians are located in a few villages on the outskirts of town: Balaté (Arawaks), Paddock, Prospérité, Terre Rouge, Espérance, Village Pierre (Kalinas).